 Sound isolation isn't great, given the fit, and there's no noise-cancellation either to keep the loud outside world at bay - but that's not the end of the world.
 Marshall has never really been about throwing techie things at products for no reason, it's all about being classic and sticking to what it's good at: sound.

 If you're into hi-res audio then there's no aptX HD compatibility here, it's just aptX.
-That's perfectly fine for most file types, though, without appealing to the higest-end audiophile type.
+That's perfectly fine for most file types, though, without appealing to the highest-end audiophile type.

 The Marshall Mid Bluetooth on-ear headphones are a mirror of the company's amps: classic, no-nonsense and great sounding.
 They're also rugged as heck, will last you for donkey's years, while making a design statement in their own right.
 We've found them to be great for use all around the globe.